Assistants API Overview (Python SDK)

 Tools

-A key feature of the Assistants API is the ability to equip our Assistants with Tools, like Code Interpreter, Retrieval, and custom Functions.
+A key feature of the Assistants API is the ability to equip our Assistants with Tools, like Code Interpreter, File Search, and custom Functions.
 Let's take a look at each.

 Code Interpreter